nicholas-tedesco/chess-minimax/README.md

 - alpha-beta pruning can be optimized by storing the best moves from the most recent (complete) iterative deepening search, then searching over these moves first at the next depth level

 ### _Future Directions_

+1. The scoring function can always be tweaked / improved...
+2.
+3. f